-'''

 .general[].verbose

-'''

-Increase the verbosity level of the output.
+Set the verbosity level of the output.
 The higher the number, the more verbose the output will be.
-If specified from the command line, the command line option must be specified multiple times to increase the verbosity level more than once.
+If set to a negative number, this will decrease the verbosity level.

 Module Objects

 A module object in ReFrame's configuration represents an environment module.
 It can either be a simple string or a JSON object with the following attributes: